 But, there are a few special strategies that make it simple.

-In this post, we will examine the 5 powerful strategies that create kick-ass welcome emails that kick-start great relationships.
-You’ll also see practical examples of how they work taken from real welcome email sequences.
+In this post, we will examine the 5 powerful strategies that create kick-ass welcome email series that kick-start great relationships.
+You’ll also see welcome email series examples taken from real welcome email sequences.

 Want all the most important tips from this epic blog post in a quick ‘n easy reference guide?
 Get your Perfect Welcome Email Series Cheat Sheet.

-It doesn’t matter how good your welcome email series is if nobody reads it.
+It doesn’t matter how good your welcome email sequence is if nobody reads it.

 And the first step to getting someone to read your welcome email series?

 Luckily, your subscribers’ sign-up momentum gives you an advantage here.
 Subscribers are most interested in you when they first sign up.
 That’s why welcome emails consistently have an average open rate between 50% and 80%!